pelcasandra/phonify-gem/README.md

 Your current ``app/models/user.rb`` will also be configured to use phonify.io subscription

     class User < ActiveRecord::Base
-      has_one :campaign1_subscription, as: "owner",
+      has_one :app1_subscription, as: "owner",
                                        class_name: "Phonify::Subscription",
-                                       conditions: { campaign_id: Phonify.config.campaign1 }
+                                       conditions: { app_id: Phonify.config.app1 }

 ##### Options

-You can also be explicit about the user class name, or provide the campaign name, key and your api key directly to the generate command, e.g.
+You can also be explicit about the user class name, or provide the app name, key and your api key directly to the generate command, e.g.

-    rails generate phonify Account --campaign-name=monthly --campaign-key=AAA --api-key=BBB
+    rails generate phonify Account --app-name=monthly --app-key=AAA --api-key=BBB

 Which will generate config file ``config/initializers/phonify.rb`` as

-    # Campaign settings
+    # App settings
     Phonify.config.monthly = 'AAA'

     # API authentication